-How much does your CPA or financial advisor know about the defined benefit plan tax deduction?
+How much does your CPA or financial advisor know about the defined benefit plan tax deduction limit?
 Probably not much.

 It’s not because they are incompetent.
 It’s just because most professionals don’t practice tax planning.